docker/community/README.md

 #### [Docker Blog](https://blog.docker.com/)
 The Docker Blog is a great resource to find content!
 We post the latest Docker news including new releases and events like DockerCon there.

-For our curated collection of content from the community, check out this page: [https://blog.docker.com/curated](https://blog.docker.com/curated)

 #### [Docker Forum](https://forums.docker.com/)

 This is a public forum for users to discuss questions and explore current design patterns and best practices about Docker and related projects in the Docker Ecosystem.
 To participate, just log in with your Docker Hub account.